AlexParamonov/inheritance_module_eval/README.md

 Inheritance module_eval
 =======================
-Inheritance module_eval saves inheritance structure of dynamically created methods.
+Allows to create methods with same name inside particular class/object by pushing them down by inheritance tree.
-Allows to redefine dynamic method in the same class or in any child class, and call original method by super keyword
+So method "field" may call other "field" in same class by calling super keyword instead of just redefine it.

 Installation
 ------------
-    gem inheritance_module_eval
+    gem install inheritance_module_eval

 Usage
 -----